 - Nut-based yogurt is the perfect replacement for yogurt and sour cream.

-As with all products, be sure to check that your vegan dairy products do not contain unwanted and dangerous ingredients including, sugar, hidden carbs and the above-mentioned hydrogenated oils.
-If you want a trusted source to buy your keto vegan-friendly ingredients from, check out our online store.
+As with all products, be sure to check that your vegan dairy products do not contain unwanted and dangerous ingredients including, sugar, hidden carbs, and the above-mentioned hydrogenated oils.
+If you want a trusted source to buy your keto vegan-friendly ingredients from, check out our vegan keto essentials shopping list.

 Okay, that covers the dairy, but what about protein?
 For most people, it takes a lot to give up meat, and when doing so, they imagine meal after meal eating bland tofu.
 Luckily, that’s not true.